 Archerfield (dirleton) - 16 POINTS

-I have to preface this with a declaration of interest.
-Archerfield is my home course and therefore I am more familiar with both the Fidra and Dirleton than any other courses in the world and am proud to be a member of such a great club.
-In this review that intro and tour tips etc are the same for both courses but the meat of the review specific to the course.
+I have to preface this review with a declaration of interest.
+Archerfield is my home course and therefore I am more familiar with both the Fidra and Dirleton than any other courses in the world and am proud to be a member of such a great place.

 When Archerfield opened in the mid 2000s it was quite an unusual beast.
 A private members' club in Scotland which really wasn't easy to play unless you were a member.
 They quickly opened 2 courses - the Fidra and Dirleton, both designed by Scottish golfer DJ Russell.
 Timing was everything and the membership grew before the financial woes of 2007 came along.
 It is still largely a private members club but it is no longer impossible to play as a non-member, more about that below.